 #1 Time is a finite resource and the only thing you can truly never get back.
 With that being said, time is your most valuable resource and you must have enough self respect to use your time wisely.
-Identify inefficiencies and habits that do not add value to your life and eliminate them.
+Identify inefficiencies and habits that do not add value to your life, and eliminate them.

 Some examples that I’ve noticed were years ago I used to waste time watching TV.
 I still do on occasion but nowhere near as much as I used to.
 Maybe 4 hours a week at best.
 Instead I’ll read a book.
-When someone takes the time to write a book they’re usually putting their best foot forward, assembling the highest quality information they have to offer and are functioning at a high state of consciousness.
+When someone takes the time to write a book they’re usually putting their best foot forward, assembling the highest quality information they have to offer, and are functioning at a high level of consciousness.

 By reading this type of material you’re forcing your mind to access this higher state as well.
-Watching TV will put you in a trance like state, make you open to suggestion, usually provide a brief 15 minute generalized overview of some arbitrary subject matter saturated with commercials.
+Watching TV will put you in a trance like state, make you open to suggestion, usually provide a brief 15 minute generalized overview of some arbitrary subject matter, saturated with commercials.
 Just making this one change will bring massive compounding returns over the course of your life.

 Also be aware of aimlessly browsing the internet for no apparent reason.
-A few addition suggestions for a more constructive use of your time would be going to the gym, cleaning up or working on a project around the house, planning some time together with a friend or family member, putting more time into a hobby or sport, taking a class on something that interests you, volunteering, traveling, meeting new people, researching different ways to invest, or make money, learning ways to advance your career, or earn a new certification, cooking, meditation, researching any other subject matter that’s of interest to you, watching YouTube videos that actually serve some sort of purpose in your life, and the list goes on.
+A few additional suggestions for a more constructive use of your time would be going to the gym, cleaning up or working on a project around the house, planning some time together with a friend or family member, putting more time into a hobby or sport, taking a class on something that interests you, volunteering, traveling, meeting new people, researching different ways to invest, or make money, learning ways to advance your career, or earn a new certification, cooking, meditating, researching any other subject matter that’s of interest to you, watching YouTube videos that actually serve some sort of purpose in your life, and the list goes on.

-#2 Actively take action to improve your physical well being by going to the gym, lifting weights, doing cardio, stretching, yoga, or whatever else it is you enjoy doing.
+#2 Take action to improve your physical well being by going to the gym, lifting weights, doing cardio, stretching, yoga, or whatever else it is you enjoy doing.
 Continue to learn about diet and nutrition as much as possible.
 Eat healthy, supplement vitamins and minerals that may be deficient in your diet.
 Learn about the functionality of these vitamins, the enzymes they produce, how they impact your brain, your metabolism, your digestion, and your overall mood.

-Learn about eliminating trans fats, simple sugars, chemicals, food additives, high fructose corn syrup, cheap low quality fats, genetically engineered foods, hormone saturated, antibiotic pumped meets that come from animals being fed nutrient deficient food sources.
+Learn about eliminating trans fats, simple sugars, chemicals, food additives, high fructose corn syrup, cheap low quality fats, genetically modified foods, hormone saturated, antibiotic pumped meets that come from animals being fed nutrient deficient food sources.

 Learn about heavy metal poisoning, mercury, aluminum, and how our bodies struggle with an excessive load of toxicity in the modern world.
 Learn about the lack of omega-3 fatty acids in the standard American diet.
 Take action to maintain and increase your level of well being.
 The multibillion dollar drug industry is part of the problem, not the solution.
-Do you want a doctor who treats the cause of your problems or the symptoms?
+Do you want a doctor who treats the cause of your problems, or the symptoms?

 Stay active, make sure you’re getting enough protein in your diet, eat complex carbs and good, unsaturated fats.
 So many times I’ll see people high up in the company I work for who make an impressive income, but are some of the most fat, unhealthy, out of shape individuals I’ve ever come across.
 What good is money and financial success without your health?
 Obviously health is extremely important which is why I’ve listed it as number two.

 My goals are well written and reconnecting with the energy put into them always gives me a boost of motivation.
-Even better when I notice that some of the items on the list have been complete, or at least have seen great leaps in progress.
+Even better when I notice that some of the items on the list have been complete, or at least have seen great leaps of progress.

 It’s amazing how much can be accomplished incrementally over time.
-Be sure to write goals that are specific, measurable, realistically obtainable and that cover all areas of your life.
+Be sure to write goals that are specific, measurable, realistically obtainable, and that cover all areas of your life.
 I have goals about finance as well as my physical fitness and relationships.
 Stay balanced and constantly improve all areas of your life.
 Goals are necessary to keep that clarity of purpose in your life.

-#4 Seek out positive influences, role models and people who have already achieved the things you’re setting out to accomplish.
+#4 Seek out positive influences, role models, and people who have already achieved the things you’re setting out to accomplish.
 For me, the sources of influence have varied drastically.
-I’ve met some people who I wouldn’t exactly envy, but who really thrived in certain areas and had a lot to offer on specified subject matters.
+I’ve met some people who I wouldn’t exactly envy, but who really thrived in certain areas, and had a lot to offer on specified subject matters.

 You’d be amazed at what you can learn and how much these people have to offer when they thrive in an area that you’re seeking to develop for yourself.
-Additionally I’ve come across many resources on the internet, video blogs, information products and articles from highly successful people who have so much to offer.
+Additionally, I’ve come across many resources on the internet, video blogs, information products, and articles from highly successful people who have so much to offer.

-I may not have access to many self made millionaires in my social circle, but there are plenty of them I can access through the internet and that is invaluable.
+I may not have access to many self-made millionaires in my social circle, but there are plenty of them I can access through the internet, and that is invaluable.
 What’s a better use of your time?
 Watching mindless entertainment on TV, or listening to advice and experiences of someone who has achieved an amazing level of success?

 I’ve learned so much and have been exposed to so many different things in this way that I couldn’t be more grateful to live in the age of information.
 Anything you’d ever want to learn about is out there if you’re willing to look for it.
-There’s no excuse not to become successful and achieve your goals with that amount of resources available and you can accumulate so much knowledge IF you use your time wisely.
+There’s no excuse not to become successful and achieve your goals with that amount of resources available.
+And you can accumulate so much knowledge IF you use your time wisely.

 I already touched upon this in #1.
 Every once in awhile I’ll go on amazon and order a bunch of books on a variety of topics.
 Then I’ll go through them and pick out whatever it is that peaks my interest at the time.
 I also have a nook that’s loaded with dozens of books.
 My writing ability would be much weaker if I didn’t read regularly.